Julija Reklaitė (on maternity leave)

 Gabrielė Marija Vasiliauskaitė

 Gabrielė Vasiliauskaitė is a communication specialist and performer.
 She studied Cultural Information and Communication at Vilnius University between 2012–2016 and obtained a B.A. in Communication.
 Vasiliauskaitė gained a lot of professional practice while working in the non-governmental sector, contributing to the implementation and development of such projects as the Ministry of Citizens and Coolūkis.
-She is currently working as Rupert’s coordinator, communication specialist for the Social Taxi programme, is also actively involved in music.
+She is currently working as Rupert’s coordinator, freelance communication specialist and is also actively involved in music.